akshatpandey58/Customer-Segmentation-Using-K-Means-Clustering-for-Mall-Customers/README.md

 This project demonstrates how to perform customer segmentation using K-Means clustering.
 By analyzing the clusters, businesses can better understand their customers and tailor their marketing strategies accordingly.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

-Feel free to modify the README according to your specific needs and preferences!